Course Description

 - Abstract classes

-- Create your own objects: students will use objects to create their own network of code
+- Project lab 4: - Create your own objects: students will use objects to create their own network of code

-- Threads, Runnables, and concurrency
+- Threads, Runnables and Concurrency- Threads, Runnables, and concurrency

-- Custom exception
+- Advanced Exceptions and Errors- Custom exception

 - Throw and finally code blocks

-- Lists, LinkedLists, and other collections
+- Advanced ArrayLists and list- Lists, LinkedLists, and other collections

-- Final project: Create your own objects expanded
+- Final project:- Create your own objects expanded

 - Use everything you learned to create anything you want